ggez/ggez/docs/BuildingForEveryPlatform.md

 Just copy-paste the exe and resource directory to the destination computer.

+# MacOS/iOS

+At the moment we unfortunately cannot provide support for developing on mac (none of the developers have hardware).
+While `ggez` tries not to do anything that would make it *not* work on Mac, it is a DIY target.
+If you resolve this issue feel free to open a PR.

 # Android

 Not officially supported yet. ;_; See https://github.com/ggez/ggez/issues/70